How to Buy a House Without a Realtor

 The process can be exhausting and time consuming, and if you aren’t attentive, you could let great homes slip by or make the hunt longer than it might have been with a real estate agent.

-You’ll also have to navigate the world of mortgages (from the mortgage basics to possibly buying points to bring down your rate) on your own, without a referral.
+You’ll also have to navigate the world of mortgages (from the mortgage basics to possibly buying points to bring down your rate) without an agent to serve as a sounding board or offer a second opinion.

 2. All the Risk